InterCooperative-Network/ICN/docs/development/plans/development-roadmap.md

 ### 3.3 Expansion Beyond Cooperatives
 While ICN’s primary focus is cooperatives, the long-term goal is to expand the platform to serve any community seeking decentralized, equitable governance structures.
 ICN could be a model for ethical digital infrastructure across sectors, including education, healthcare, and local government.

+### 3.4 Global Scaling Plan
+Detail steps to transition from local to global cooperatives, ensuring that ICN can support a diverse and geographically distributed network of cooperatives.
+This includes developing localization features, supporting multiple languages, and ensuring compliance with international regulations.

+### 3.5 Sustainability Goals
+Emphasize long-term environmental and economic sustainability through the ICN.
+This includes promoting energy-efficient technologies, supporting sustainable resource management practices, and encouraging cooperatives to adopt environmentally friendly policies.

 ## Appendix